Code-By-Rob/PING-PONG/README.md

   - Add in the functionality of the colour changing background.
   - Create this to be a two player game, either client based or larger, this would be interesting as a side project.
   - Have a leaderboard to remember how many times I won against my friends as a permenant reminder of how much better I am at video games :)
+    * However, this would require permenant data storage and my knowledge of that is not where I would like it to be.